 Gingras also served, during 2007 and 2008, as a strategic advisor to the executive team at Google focusing on strategies relating to the evolution of news and television.
 Gingras has long guided the development of new products, new technologies, and new companies, often as an active board member and strategic advisor with early stage ventures.

 Gingras was co-founder, CEO and chairman of Goodmail Systems, a venture that developed certified email services for thousands of online retailers and financial service companies.
 Other ventures include Audio Mill (merged into Real Networks, April, 2002), technology incubator ChanceTechAV, web applications platform provider Laszlo Systems, custom book publisher MyPublisher, broadband applications platform developer Sugar Media (merged into 2Wire, September, 2003) among others.

 Gingras also served as interim president of MyPublisher from 2000-2001.
 In that role he guided the design of the popular custom hardcover photo book product introduced and branded by Apple as part of iPhoto.

 Gingras also successfully explored the intersection of public policy, online commerce and parody with the creation of the Total Information Awareness Gift Shop, a satirical poke at government efforts to secretly mine data from vast arrays of corporate and governmental databases.
 Proceeds of the TIA Gift Shop continue to go to the ACLU.

-In the non-profit arena, Gingras is an advisor and former board member of the World Computer Exchange, which diverts used computers from landfills in the United States and places them with educational facilities in developing countries.
-He has also worked toward the development of educational and public policy programs with the communications and journalism departments of San Francisco State University, UC Berkeley, and Stanford University.
+Gingras is also an advisor and board member of the World Computer Exchange, which diverts used computers from landfills in the United States and places them with educational facilities in developing countries.

 1996 to mid 2000, Gingras led online service efforts at Excite@Home as